Fight Iron Deficiency Anemia with These 9 Strategies

-What are some symptoms I might experience?
+What are some symptoms of iron deficiency anemia?

-- Fatigue or lethargy
+- Fatigue or lethargy.

-- Difficulty breathing
+- Difficulty breathing.

-- Muscle fatigue
+- Muscle fatigue.

-- Vision problems
+- Vision problems.

-- Changes in menstrual cycles
+- Changes in your menstrual cycle.

-- Bloating and liquid retention
+- Bloating and liquid retention.

 What should I do?

-- Pistachios: The nutritional value of pistachios is similar to those of the pine nut, although with the added advantage of containing more protein and less fat.
-Pistachios are very rich in iron and also contain Vitamin C, that helps us absorb the iron better.
-Pistachios are especially recommended for people who work out a lot.
+- Pistachios: The nutritional value of pistachios is similar to that of pine nuts, with the added advantage of more protein and less fat.
+Pistachios also contain Vitamin C. Pistachios are especially good for people who work out a lot.